 Statistics show that social media has overrun traditional mainstream media as the prime source for information, entertainment, and marketing.
 Social platforms like Facebook, Twitter, and YouTube have widened their reach, especially to millennial — fast consuming online content.

-Because of this, brands have recognized the impact social media has on their ranking, and are making a presence on every platform.
+Because of this, brands recognize the influence social media has on their ROI, and are making a presence on most platforms.
 So if your brand is not on the social climates, it is missing on a tremendous opportunity.

 A change in the level of play means brands and user must evolve to remain relevant.
 Without, they could see their organic traffic or user engagement drop because of algorithm changes, a ban, or account suspension– a common phenomenal publisher have to deal with in recent times.

 Before, social media supported lots of publisher’s content, right?
 But as time passed, these platforms orchestrated their algorithms against external media sources.